jacob-shuman/ephemurl/README.md

 All ephemurl apps are hosted using the free plan on cloudflare pages.
 I would love to promise that there will always be a free hosted version available but the reality is cloudflare pages and other hosts could start charging significantly more or there could be an unforeseen circumstance I haven't considered that would prevent the hosted versions from continuing.
 Even if I could guarantee that they would be available 24/7 forever I understand some people (myself included) prefer to self host services for privacy, reliability, etc.

-**All ephemurl apps can be self hosted using docker.** Each app has a docker image located in the app's directory in the ephemurl mono repo and is published to [hub.docker.io](http://hub.docker.io) as soon as updates are available.
-In the README for each app there are instructions for running it as a single docker container or using docker compose (update so docker compose links to the docker compose docs).
+**All ephemurl apps can be self hosted using docker.** Each app has a docker image which is automatically published (using github actions located in `.github/workflows/deploy-*.yml`) to [hub.docker.io](http://hub.docker.io) once that app receives an update on the `main` branch.
+The `README.md` for each app contains instructions for building the app's docker image yourself and starting a container using [docker compose](https://docs.docker.com/compose/).

 # 👤 No Authentication